jasonacox/gridbug/README.md

 ## Quick Start

-The project has a `setup.sh` script to help get you started.
-Before you do, you should have a plan:
+A `setup.sh` script is available to help get you started.

 * **ID** - Every GridBug node needs a unique `ID` that will show up on the visualization.
 Make this descriptive enough to identify where it is on the grid.
 For example, 'CA-datacenter' and 'East-1-Cloud'.
 Each node will also need a URL (hostname:8777) that is accessible by the other GridBug nodes.
 * **GRIDKEY** - You will need to set a unique key (string of alphanumeric characters without spaces) for your grid network.
 This will be a shared key by all the GridBug nodes to authenticate other friendly GridNodes.
 This allow for dynamically adding new nodes to the grid as well.